 The Lake Ozette sockeye salmon is a threatened species.
 NOAA Fisheries’ West Coast Region, along with the Science Centers, work to protect and conserve this species under the Endangered Species Act.

 ESU Description: This evolutionarily significant unit, or ESU, includes naturally spawned sockeye salmon originating from the Ozette River and Ozette Lake and its tributaries.
-This ESU also includes sockeye salmon from two hatchery, or artificial propagation, programs:
+This ESU also includes sockeye salmon from the Umbrella Creek/Big River Hatchery Program.

 Current Population Trends:

 - Lake Ozette Sockeye Salmon ESA Status Reviews and Five-Year Updates

 - Biological Status Analyses (to support the ESA Status Reviews and 5-Year Updates)

 Protective Regulations: Issued June 28, 2005 (70 FR 37159)

 Recovery Plan: Lake Ozette Sockeye Salmon Recovery Plan (2009)

 NOAA Fisheries delineated eight recovery domains, or geographic recovery planning areas, for the ESA-listed salmon and steelhead populations on the West Coast.
 The Lake Ozette Recovery Sub-domain is part of the Washington Coast Recovery Domain and is located on the western rim of Washington's Olympic Peninsula (see map of recovery domains).
 This sub-domain has one ESA-listed salmon species, Lake Ozette sockeye salmon.

 NOAA Fisheries West Coast Region manages recovery planning and implementation for this sub-domain through its Oregon and Washington Coastal Area Office.